openbmc/bmcweb/DEVELOPING.md

 implementation exists, prefer to make the code correct and clean rather than implement a concrete interface.

-### phosphor webui
+### webui-vue

-The webserver should be capable of hosting phosphor-webui, and implementing the required flows to host the application.
+The webserver should be capable of hosting webui-vue, and implementing the required flows to host the application.
 In general, all access methods should be available to the webui.